Student Referral Centre (S.R.C.)

 - To provide a highly disciplined environment in which students work in isolation.

-- To address behavioral and emotional issues through targeted ongoing support.
+- To address behavioural and emotional issues through targeted ongoing support.

-- To reduce the number of fixed term exclusions and improve students behavior.
+- To reduce the number of fixed-term exclusions and improve students behaviour.

 The Centre is staffed by the Student Referral Centre Manager and Behavior Support Assistant.